 FOR PARENTS AND CARERS:

 - Environments that foster learning are calm.
 No one learns well under pressure.
 If you or your children are finding the task tricky, take a break and come back to it.
 If they really cannot get their head around it, try it in another way.
-Ideally, these activities should be as practical as possible.
+If all else fails, we are always here to help.

 Our team are as follows:

-Cherry Class - Mrs Wood, Mrs Pestridge, Ms Spring and Mrs K
+Cherry Class - Mrs Wood, Mrs Pestridge and Miss Spring

-Maple Class – Miss Mullen, Mrs Clark, Mrs Hamblin and Mrs Davis
+Maple Class – Miss Mullen, Mrs Hamblin, Mrs Dodsworth and Mrs Bull